- The school session times are 8.45 am until 12 noon and 1.05 pm until 3.15 pm. The school operates for 32.5 hours per

 The Education (Schools and Further Education) Regulations require us to complete an annual return giving information about absence from school.
 In order to fill this in correctly, we need your help!
 We therefore ask parents to contact us on the first day of absence for safety reasons, so that we know the whereabouts of any child not in school, and then to contact us on each subsequent day of absence until the child returns to school, unless a definite return date can be given at any point.
-A written note to confirm the absence should be sent in on the child’s return.
-In the interests of your child’s safety, the school will contact YOU if no contact has been received by morning break whenever possible.
+The school will contact YOU if no contact has been received by 9.15am whenever possible.

 Authorised absence includes sickness, medical or dental treatment or being educated off-site.
 As from September 2013, the Government removed the Headteacher's power to authorise holiday in term time unless it is under exceptional circumstances.
 If parents take their children on holiday in term time it will be classed as an unauthorised absence and may result in a fine.
 Please see our flier here.

 PARTICIPATION IN SCHOOL ACTIVITIES

 If your child is well enough to come to school they are expected to take part in all activities but if through illness (eg cold or ear infection) you wish your child to miss a swimming or physical education lesson then please write a letter.
 If the child is to be excused such lessons for any length of time, a doctor’s certificate should be produced.
 It should be stressed that school is a very demanding place and it is not equipped to care for children who are not fully fit.
 It is important, therefore, to ensure that children are able to be involved in a full school day’s activities before returning them to school after illness.

 Download our parent information leaflet